 Once your deficiencies have been fulfilled, you will be assigned confirmatory exams.

 If APEGS determines that you have a four-year bachelor level program of study in geoscience that appears to meet the content requirement as specified in the GKE, then you will be assigned confirmatory exams.
 There are usually three confirmatory exams, but this is at the discretion of the Academic Review Committee (ARC).
 These technical exams confirm that the level of your academic training is comparable to that of a four-year Canadian bachelor's degree in geoscience.

 Waiving Confirmatory Exams:

 Confirmatory exams may be waived in the following circumstances:

 - You have completed an M.Sc. or Ph.D. in geoscience.

-- You have more than five years of acceptable work experience.
-If the ARC determines that this is an option for you, you must write up your work experience following APEGS experience reporting guidelines and have it assessed by the Experience Review Committee (ERC).
+- You have five years or more of acceptable work experience.
+If the Academic Review Committee (ARC) determines that this is an option for you, you will be notified in writing and you must have your experience assessed by the Experience Review Committee (ERC).
 We will notify you if you have this option.
-DO NOT submit work experience reports unless you are notified that you are eligible for this.

-- The ARC has determined that your performance in completing deficiencies through the course or exam route demonstrates an acceptable level of education.
+- The Academic Review Committee (ARC) has determined that your performance in completing deficiencies through the course or exam route demonstrates an acceptable level of education.

-Once Confirmatory exams have been completed, or they have been waived, APEGS will send you a letter informing you that you have been approved as geoscientist-in-training.
-This letter will include a notice for your membership dues.
-Once you have paid the dues, we will send you your stamp and certificate and you will also be eligible to use the “geoscientist-in-training” title.
+Once confirmatory exams have been completed, or they have been waived, APEGS will send you a letter informing you that you have been approved as a geoscientist-in-training.
+You have the privilege of using the title "Geoscientist-in-Training" only after you have paid the fees for your annual membership and licence.
+You will have six weeks to pay your annual membership and licence fees after you have been approved.
+Once you have paid the fees, we will send you an electronic image of your seal and your certificate.

 Frequently Asked Questions (FAQs) on international graduate applications can be found here.